Designing a Simple Small Cabin Interior

 Efficient Use of Kitchen Space

 The kitchen in a small cabin requires strategic planning to maximize efficiency.
 Compact appliances and minimalist cabinetry help save space.
-Open shelving can make a kitchen feel less closed in, offering both storage and display options.
-Multi-purpose counter space can serve as a food prep area and dining spot.
-Efficiency and simplicity go hand in hand in a well-designed cabin kitchen.
+Open shelving can make kitchens feel less closed in, offering both storage and display options.
+Multi-purpose counter space can serve as food prep area and dining spot.
+Efficiency and simplicity go hand in hand in well-designed cabin kitchens.

 - Compact appliances save space.